 What rules apply to international marketing campaigns?

 We cannot offer guidance on the law of other countries.
-You will need to seek your own legal advice if you wish to carry out a pan-European or global marketing campaign.
+You will need to seek your own legal advice if you wish to carry out an international marketing campaign.

 What if we pay someone else to do our marketing?